 How to Move Files from Dropbox to Google Drive?

 Cloud storage is a good option to keep your files safe in the form of backup.
 It allows you to store a large number of files.
-You can pay and get enough cloud storage to keep backup of your files.
+You can pay and get enough cloud storage to keep a backup of your files.
 This is the reason why Dropbox and Google Drive are so popular.

 But many face difficulties when they have to move files from Dropbox to Google drive.
-If you are finding it difficult too.
+Suppose you are finding it difficult too.
 No worries, we are here with some simple techniques on how to move files from Dropbox to google drive.

 Part 1: Why Move Files from Dropbox to Google Drive?

 Both Dropbox and Google Drive are some of the best in their respective fields.
 They both provide you with the ability to store files on cloud storage.
 You can use as much storage you need on both platforms, where Google Drive provides you with free storage of 15GB with a Google account.
 Dropbox basic provides you with 2GB of free storage.